satyapravin/RAGS/README.md

 import gym_rags

 # Graph with 8 nodes and no K5 red or K5 green cliques.
-env = gym.make('RAGS-v0', start_size=8, max_size=43, red_clique=5, blue_clique=5)
+env = gym.make('RAGS-v0')
 ```

 ## The Environment

-Imagine you are coloring edges of a complete Graph with Red or Green colors such that there are no K cliques.
+Imagine you are coloring edges of a complete Graph with Red or Green colors such that there are no K monochromatic cliques.